SimenBAndersen/techdegree-project07/README.md

 - Build a Twitter interface using Twitter's REST API

 Important:
-- You'll need a private keys and access tokens provided by Twitter to use this application.
+- You'll need your own private keys and access tokens provided by Twitter to use this application.
 I have not provided these as they are directly connected to my Twitter account.
 To create your own keys/tokens: https://apps.twitter.com/